-The aim of this process is to convert low value products from other processes into higher value products.
+Fluid catalytic cracking aims to convert low value products from other processings into higher value products.

-Fluid catalytic cracking generally receives the feedstock from the vacuum distillation column (heavy fractions) and produces light ends (sold as LPG or conveyed to the alkylation units), naphtha and light oils (conveyed to the hydrotreating unit), medium oils (conveyed to the hydrocracking unit) and slurry oils that are sold as heavy fuel oils.
+Fcc normally receives its feedstock from a vacuum distillation column (heavy fractions) and produces light ends (sold as lpg or sent to the alkylation units), naphtha and light oils (sent to the hydrotreating unit), medium oils (sent to the hydrocracking unit) and slurry oils (sold as heavy fuel oils).

 The catalytic cracking reaction takes place in a fluid bed reactor followed by a regenerator (also a fluid bed) for the spent catalyst.